rixth/zappenstein/README.md

 * Web fonts were used.
 Bebas from FontSquirrel and Merriweather from the Google Font Library.
 * Shotgun is awesome tool for reloading rack-based ruby apps when you change a file.
 * Heroku for hosting
+* I'm using a custom build of Modernizr that detects if the browser can do 3d transforms or not to provide appropriate messaging.

 ## Issues encountered